renpy/renpy/sphinx/source/screens.rst

 Default
 -------

-The default statement sets the default value of a variable when the screen is first one. :func:`SetScreenVariable`

-The default statement sets the default value of a variable, if it is not passed as an argument to the screen, or inherited from a screen that calls us using the use statement.
+The ``default`` statement sets the default value of a variable, if it is not passed as an argument to the screen, or inherited from a screen that calls us using the use statement.